lucasalexander/AlexanderDevelopment.ConfigDataMover/README.md

 1. Job steps - A list of steps for each distinct entity transfer operation.
 1. Step name - Sets the name of the selected job step.
 The step name is used in logging outputs.
 1. Step FetchXML query - The FetchXML query that determines which records and specific attributes will be transfered.
-1. Update-only step? - If checked, the step will not attempt a create operation if the update attempt fails.
+1. Step type - Sets a step's behavior to (a) only creating new records, (b) only update existing records or (c) create new records and update existing records
 1. GUID mappings - List of GUIDs in the source organization that will be replaced with GUIDs in the target organization.

-###Caveats/considerations:
+### Caveats/considerations:

 1. The GUI client does a basic validation to check if the supplied query is valid XML when you enter it.
 When you save a job, each step's FetchXML is valdiated against the CRM 2016 FetchXML XSD, and any validation issues will prevent saving.
 Note, this only validates the FetchXML is structurally valid, but it does not check for correctness as far as entity names, attribute names, relationships, etc. All FetchXML queries are also checked by the importer at runtime, so any validation problems will prevent job execution.
 1. Following up on the previous point, if you include an attribute in the query that you aren't able to update in the target, the tool won't know any better, and you will get an error when the job is executed.